 1) Marriage to more than one woman is not for personal or sexual gratification at all.
 It is permitted only to mothers of orphans in the interest of taking care of orphaned children, who otherwise, would not have basic provisions such as food, shelter etc.

-3) Though only mothers of orphans who are in need of care and protection is allowed, “Marry as permissible for you / فانكحوا ما طاب لكم” is referring to only those such widowed women who are permissible for marriage.
+3) Though only mothers of orphans who are in need of care and protection is allowed, “the marry those who are agreeable to you / فانكحوا ما طاب لكم” is referring to only those widowed women who are agreeable to marriage.

 There have been many men, even in modern days who, in the name of being a “Muslim”, marry against their first wives’ wishes and there are first wives who are depressed due to inconsiderate nature of the husband.
 These men are in violation of all the teachings of the Qur’an described in this article.
 Not only did they marry against their first wives’ will, the women they married are not widows with young children.
 Their intention was purely self-gratification.